MaterializeInc/materialize/doc/developer/design/20241015_coordinator_architecture.md

 architecture is a bottleneck for high QPS workloads, as the coordinator main thread can become a bottleneck.

+We observe both high average latency and long tail latency.
+We need to address both, the first to achieve a meaningful QPS target, and the latter to offer QPS guarantees.

 In this document, we analyze what functions we need to perform on the coordinator main thread to uphold the guarantees of the system, and in the process determine parts that can be handled asynchronously by different